-Day 7.
+Day 8, Jan 15 or Mar 5.
 Atta Rainforest Lodge to Surama.
 After a final breakfast at Atta Rainforest Lodge, we'll make the drive to Surama village, with plenty of birding stops en-route, including a forested area along the Cock-of-the-rock trail.
 Our target will be the eponymous cocks-of-the-rock, which have had a lek here for years.
 With any luck, we'll find several males showing themselves to perfection as they pose on sunlit branches against shadowy backgrounds.
 Once we've had our fill of these gorgeous birds, we'll continue on to the Surama Eco-lodge, which sits near rich rainforest punctuated by the rugged Pakaraima Mountains.
 The accommodations are rustic but comfortable, with a mix of traditional benab-style huts (all with en-suite bathrooms) and a newer brick building (also with en-suite bathrooms).
 Late in the afternoon, we'll bird along the Great Potoo trail, where we'll hope to see a Great Potoo or two roosting in good light.
 Additional species that can be found here include Pearl Kite, Brown-throated Parakeet, Yellow-tufted Woodpecker, Striped Woodcreeper, Lesser and Plain-crested elaenias, Cayenne Jay, Chestnut-bellied Seed-Finch, and Finsch's and Golden-bellied euphonias.
 As dusk falls, scores of Lesser Nighthawks typically take to the skies, Common Pauraques and White-tailed Nightjars hunt along the roadways near our hotel, and Tropical Screech-Owls may call from nearby stands of trees.
 Night at Surama Eco-lodge.

-Day 8.
+Day 9, Jan 16 or Mar 6.
 Surama area: Buro-Buro trail.
-After an early breakfast, we'll walk three miles through fine gallery forest to the Buro-Buro River.
+After an early breakfast, we'll walk through fine gallery forest along the Buro-Buro trail, perhaps venturing as far as the Buro-Buro River (a round trip of about six miles).
 Many species are possible here, including Tiny Tyrant-Manakin, Green-backed and Black-tailed trogons, Amazonian Antshrike, Ferruginous-backed Antbird, Helmeted Pygmy-Tyrant, Cream-colored Woodpecker, Rufous-capped Antthrush, Pectoral Sparrow, and more.
 With luck, we might find an ant swarm; attendant species might include Amazonian Barred-, Black-banded, Olivaceous, and Wedge-billed woodcreepers, Rufous-throated and White-plumed antbirds, and (if we're really lucky) the rarely seen and highly desirable Rufous-winged Ground-Cuckoo, which is most often found in the vicinity of army ant incursions.
 After lunch and a break at the lodge, we'll venture to a savanna area near outskirts of the village, where we'll search for White-naped Xenopsaris, Cinereous Becard, Grassland Sparrow and Bicolored Wren.
 Once dusk falls, we continue along the road, watching for Least Nighthawk, Spectacled and Crested owls and Tawny-bellied Screech-Owl.
 Night at Surama Eco-lodge.